theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ![Image](images/arduino/verify-upload.png)
 *screenshot of the verify and upload buttons*

 :zap: On **Linux** however we probably need to take an **extra step**.
 It might happen that when you upload a sketch - after you have selected your board and the serial port - you get an error such as "...
 Permission denied".
-If you get this error (and also we you did not get an error), you need to **set serial port permission**.
+If you get this error (and also if you didn't get an error), you need to **set the serial port permission**.

 To do this, open your Terminal and type:
 ```